Men’s Health Month — The Importance of Early Intervention

 Call: (406) 447-3301

-As the Employee Benefit Director of Risk Management, Simone works with a team of data analysts to view data through multiple lenses with a focus on early risk detection before high-dollar spend.
-This work pays off, with over $6.5 million in reported savings for years 2022 and 2023 combined for our self-funded Captive groups.
+Leveraging over twenty-five years of experience within the health insurance and legal industries, Simone Wilkinson joined Leavitt Great West Insurance in November 2020.
+As the Employee Benefit Director of Risk Management, Simone works with a team of data analysts and nurse case manager to view data through multiple lenses, focusing on early risk detection before high-dollar spend and self-funded group savings opportunities.
+This work has resulted in over $10 million in reported savings for years 2022-2024 for our Tribute Captive.

-Prior to her roles in health insurance, Simone worked as a paralegal for eleven years with a primary focus on medical malpractice, litigation assistance, subrogation, case-law research, and trial support to counsel.
+Simone possesses a solid managed-care technical skill set, with a history that includes payer pricing and contracting with healthcare providers, progressive benefit insight, and extensive claim experience.
+This cumulative experience provides a proactive approach and insight into unique scenarios experienced by healthcare consumers and employers.
+Prior to her roles in health insurance, Simone worked as a paralegal for eleven years, focusing on medical malpractice, litigation assistance, subrogation, case-law research, and trial support to counsel.

 ...